Abarat by Clive Barker

 - Finished reading it on May 15, 2001

 - This is an excellent novel that met and exceeded all my expectations.
 And considering that I spent a while trying to track it down, my expectations had been built up.
 The story starts off about a photographer traveling through Canada who is given a magical key by a beautiful woman.
 When he decides to track her down, he befriends a ninja who helps him fight off attacks from Yakuza thugs and Japanese mythological beings while the photographer learns how to use the key.
 I know that it sounds pretty off beat and weird but believe me, the story flows really well and makes sense.
 Besides, it's not classified on the front cover as "a novel of magic-noir suspense" for nothing.
 The characterization is extremely rich and three dimensional.
 The dialogue is realistic and different for each character.
 And while fantastical the story is still believable.
 The only negative that I have for the book is that some of the Japanese names were too similar to each other.
 Yea, looking back the names weren't that similar but when you're first being introduced to these characters, it would momentarily throw me off whenever I got to one of those names.
 Otherwise this is a wonderful book that I can't recommend strong enough.
-And I eagerly await Dedman's second novel.
+And I eagerly await Dedman's next novel.

 The Association by Bentley Little